davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 	date format.

 Verbosity
-  - 0: No additional output (default).
-Show only the minimal necessary output in the console.
-Show a dot for each file that is analyzed for each repository.
+  - 0 (default): Show a dot for each file that is analyzed for each repository.
-  - 1: Show additional output in the console.
-Show the file name instead of a dot for each analyzed file.
+  - 1: Show the file name instead of a dot for each analyzed file.
 Corresponds to the ``-v`` option in the CLI.
   - 2: Show additional debug output in the console.
 Corresponds to the ``-vv`` option in the CLI.
   - 3: Show maximum debug output in the console.
 Corresponds to the ``-vvv``